Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/disk_encryption.md

 linkTitle: "disk encryption"
 weight: 100
 description: >-
-     Example how to encryption data of tables using storage profiles.
+     Example how to encrypt data in tables using storage policies.
 ---

 ## Create folder